JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 To define which settings to take __when build starts__, open the __Project Settings | Versioned Settings__ page, click __Show advanced options__, and select one of the following options:
 * __always use current settings__: all builds use current project settings from the TeamCity server.
 Settings' changes in branches, history, and personal builds are ignored.
 Users cannot run a build with custom project settings.
 * __use current settings by default__: a build uses the latest project settings from the TeamCity server.
 Users can run a build with older project settings via the [custom build dialog](triggering-a-custom-build.md#Changes).
-* __use settings from VCS__: builds in branches and history builds, which use settings from VCS, load settings from the versioned settings revision calculated for the build.
+* __use settings from VCS__: builds in branches and history builds, which use settings from VCS, load settings from the versioned settings' revision calculated for the build.
 Users can change configuration settings in [personal builds from IDE](remote-run.md) or can run a build with project settings current on the TeamCity server via the [custom build dialog](triggering-a-custom-build.md#Changes).
    * changes in the following settings will __affect__ the build:
      * build number pattern
      * build steps (build steps' parameters and their order)